AnnaAxelsson051/SPA-Game/README.md

 The database design follows the EF Code-First approach enabling integration with the ASP.NET Core API backend.
 It provides an ORM framework for interacting with the database ensuring data integrity and consistency - storing user information, game data, and highscores.

-#### Entities
+Entities

-Users: Stores user credentials, including username, password hash, and email.
+- Users: Stores user credentials, including username, password hash, and email.
-Games: Records details of each game session, such as game ID, user ID, and game status.
+- Highscores: Contains historical and daily highscores for different games, linked to user IDs for tracking performance.
-Highscores: Contains historical and daily highscores for different games, linked to user IDs for tracking performance.
+- Games: Records details of each game session, such as game ID, user ID, and game status.

 ### Frontend